-How much CE credit can I earn at Convention?
+How much CE credit can I earn at the 2014 ASHA Convention?

-The maximum credit you can earn for Convention, including ticketed pre-Convention sessions and special activities on Wednesday, November 13, is 31.5 PDHs (3.15 ASHA CEUs).
-The maximum not counting pre‑Convention activities is 26 PDHs (2.6 ASHA CEUs).
+The maximum credit you can earn at Convention, including ticketed pre-Convention sessions and special activities on Wednesday, November 19, is 30 PDHs (3.0 ASHA CEUs).
+The maximum, not counting pre‑Convention activities, is 25.5 PDHs (2.5 ASHA CEUs).

 Who is eligible for continuing education credit?

 If you are registered for Convention, you are eligible for CE credit.
 Students, SLP and audiology assistants, clinical fellows, and nonmembers are all encouraged to apply for credit.
 The type of credit you are eligible to earn depends on your profession.
 See sections below on Professional Development Hours (PDHs) and ASHA Continuing Education Units (CEUs).